-Bugsnag Enterprise is a self-hosted, on-premise version of Bugsnag for organizations that need or want to manage their own data.
+Bugsnag On-premise offers a self-hosted version of Bugsnag for organizations that need or want to manage their own data.
 It can be run in your existing PCI or HIPAA compliant environments.

-Bugsnag Enterprise has most of the features of SaaS Bugsnag and regular releases ensure you are kept up to date.
-All notifier libraries can easily be configured to send error reports to your Bugsnag Enterprise instance.
+Bugsnag On-premise has most of the features of SaaS Bugsnag and regular releases ensure you are kept up to date.
+All notifier libraries can easily be configured to send error reports to your Bugsnag On-premise instance.

 To find out more or discuss your requirements please contact email@example.com.

 To get started with your Bugsnag installation, you’ll need the following things prepared in advance:

 /data, with at least 200GB of space.
 Ext4 or XFS filesystems are preferred.

 Instances storing up to 100 million Bugsnag events require a dual core CPU and 16GB of memory.
 If you are running on AWS we recommend an r4.large.